-- The basic aim is to acquaint learners with the notion of egalitarianism and to familiarize them with a brief history of inequalities.
-The unit introduces them to the ideals of the early Liberals, Rousseau and the early Socialists along with the Marxists. - To make students aware of the current debate on equality. - The learners will become familar Dworkin's idea of Resource Egalitarianism and Walzer's idea of complex equality. - After studying this unit, the students will be able to understand the need for differential treatment.
+- be familiar with the notion of egalitarianism, a brief history of inequalities, to the ideals of the early Liberals, Rousseau and the early Socialists along with the Marxists. - to be aware of the current debate on equality. - to become familar with Dworkin's idea of Resource Egalitarianism and Walzer's idea of complex equality. - to understand the need for differential treatment.